OpenGene/MutScan/README.md

 ```

 # HTML output
 If `-h` or `--html` argument is given, then a HTML report will be generated, and written to the given filename.
-A sample report is given here:
+See http://opengene.org/MutScan/report.html for an example, and find its screenshot here:

 ![image](http://www.opengene.org/MutScan/indel.jpg)
 * An pileup of an indel is displayed above, from which we can find MutScan can make excellent pileup even in such highly repetitive area.